 In this Issue:

-Contributing editor Seth Grimes writes and consults on database systems and business analytics.
+Contributing editor Seth Grimes [[email protected]] writes and consults on database and analytic technologies.

 In this Issue: